ucibar/bootcamp-radio/README.md

 ```
 **NOTE:** currently `broadcast_title` not implemented correctly.

-- `POST /broadcast/join` create a broadcast, this endpoint needs a webRTC compatible client(eg. a browser):
+- `POST /broadcast/join` join a broadcast, this endpoint needs a webRTC compatible client(eg. a browser):

 ```
 {